icon-project/documentation/references/java-sdk.md

 #### Read block information

-In this example, 'getLastBlock' is called periodically in order to check the new blocks,
+In this example, `getLastBlock` is called periodically in order to check the new blocks,

 by updating the transaction information for every block creation.